Flagdev00x/Docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ![](../../.gitbook/assets/3%20%285%29.png)

-Once the transaction is confirmed on-chain we wait for 2 blocks to ensure security of transaction and then the USDT tokens should appear on your Flag address and have been swapped from Ethereum mainnet to Fusenet.
+Once the transaction is confirmed on-chain we wait for 2 blocks to ensure security of transaction and then the USDT tokens should appear on your Flag address and have been swapped from Ethereum mainnet to Flagnet.

-Now let’s learn how to transfer the wrapped FLG20 tokens on Fusenet back to Ethereum mainnet.
+Now let’s learn how to transfer the wrapped FLG20 tokens on Flagnet back to Ethereum mainnet.

-**Step 1:** Approving the wrapped USDT token contract on Fusenet.
+**Step 1:** Approving the wrapped USDT token contract on Flagnet.

-This step basically is to approve your wallet to interact with the USDT token contract on Fusenet so that you can transfer the tokens to the Mediator contract.
+This step basically is to approve your wallet to interact with the USDT token contract on Flagnet so that you can transfer the tokens to the Mediator contract.

-Please go to token contract on Fusenet explorer via link below.
+Please go to token contract on Flagnet explorer via link below.

 https://flagscan.xyz/address/0xFaDbBF8Ce7D5b7041bE672561bbA99f79c532e10/write\_proxy